Artificial Intelligence + Metabolomics

 The core of our technology is based on a network-based machine learning algorithm for integrative analysis of untargeted metabolomic data with other large-scale molecular information such as data from genes, proteins, drugs and diseases.
 Our technology is developed at the Fraenkel lab at MIT Biological Engineering department, and published in Nature Methods.

-Among various molecular data, metabolomics provides more functional information.
-However, existing technologies mostly consider mRNA data and not metabolomics, because of the ambiguity in large-scale metabolomic information.
-Globally, we can measure metabolite masses inexpensively and fast, but each mass has an ambiguous identity.
-Only a small fraction of metabolite masses can be clearly characterized via additional time-consuming and costly experiments.
+We have pioneered a AI-driven technology that can measure metabolite masses fast and inexpensively.
 Using our proprietary database and machine-learning algorithm, we reduce the need for these additional experiments, predict the identity of each metabolite mass, and integrate these data with other large-scale molecular datasets such as genomics and proteomics.